adamsherman/pytrademonster/README.rst

          2. 'pip install pytrademonster' (use sudo if needed)

 |
-Examples (for more, see the tests in /testing)
+Examples (for more, see the unit tests)
 ========

 **Create an instance of PyTradeMonster and log in**

 The first time this is done, you'll be prompted for your user/pass